apache/shardingsphere/docs/document/content/manual/sharding-proxy/docker.en.md

 Question 3：How to start ShardingProxy whose backend databases are MySQL.

-Answer：Volume the directory where `mysql-connector.jar` store to /opt/sharding-proxy/ext-lib.
+Answer：Volume the directory where `mysql-connector.jar` stores to /opt/sharding-proxy/ext-lib.

 Question 4：How to import user-defined sharding strategy？

-Answer: Volume the directory where `sharding-strategy.jar` store to /opt/sharding-proxy/ext-lib.
+Answer: Volume the directory where `sharding-strategy.jar` stores to /opt/sharding-proxy/ext-lib.